 The Numbers Don’t Lie (Even If You Wish They Did)

-Over 50% of searches are completed through voice on mobile.
-Ninety-three per cent of Australians used a mobile phone to go online with it the most commonly used device for access to the internet according to research by the Australian Communications and Media Authority.
+Voice searches account for over 50% of mobile searches.
+Ninety-three per cent of Australians used a mobile phone to go online with it, the most commonly used device for access to the internet, according to research by the Australian Communications and Media Authority.

 Local enterprises, in particular, must wake up to this.
 Most voice searches have local intent.
-People who are searching “where can I get my car serviced” or “best Thai restaurant open now” are primed to make a quick decision.
-Often within an hour.
+When people search for services like “where can I get my car serviced” or “best Thai restaurant open now,” they are ready to make a quick decision.
+This decision is often made within an hour.

-And if your business appears in those few voice search results, then auzm.
-If it doesn’t, that customer was just won over by your competition.
+And if your business appears in those few voice search results, then awesome.
+If it doesn’t, your competitors have already won that customer over.

 How Voice Search SEO Actually Works

-Right, so how do you optimize for voice search without losing your mind in the process?
-It’s not rocket science, but it does require some actual work.
+Right, so how do you optimise for voice search without losing your mind in the process?
+While it’s not a complex process, it does necessitate some tangible effort.

 Think Like Your Customer Talks

 This is where most businesses go wrong.
-They’re cramming their content with search terms like “affordable landscaping services Perth” while people are actually asking “what landscaper can I hire to do a small garden makeover?”
+They’re cramming their content with search terms like “affordable landscaping services in Perth,” while people are actually asking, “What landscaper can I hire to do a small garden makeover?”

 Write the questions that you receive from customers.
 Those questions?
 That’s your content goldmine.
 Your website needs to respond in the way that people ask – natural, conversational language that sounds like you are explaining something to a friend.